Eikix/zkuniversity/week4/assignment/README.md

 3. a zero-knowledge proof that proves the new state root is a result of updating the current state merkle tree with the new block's information.

 In conclusion: zero-knowledge proofs improve on the stateless client concept as they allow for a fully stateless validation process.
 Without zero-knowledge technology (or polynomial commitments), the state transition function in a stateless client has to incorporate a "semi-stateful" witness (i.e. parts of the state that is read and modified).
 By providing only current and future merkle root of the state, the new block and a zero-knowledge proof, nodes can now simply verify zero-knowledge proofs and expect that the proof will return *true*, if and only if the new block is valid.

+## Question 2

+### Question 2.3

+As I understand it, zkSync 2.0 will present two main services to user (expected for end of summer 2022):
+- the zkrollup smart contract, with full on-chain data availability but higher fees.
+- zkPorter, with off-chain (off Eth L1) data availability guaranteed by zkSync PoS staking nodes, with lower fees.

+Note: both these solutions will allow for full solidity compatibility, and Rust smart contract programming as well.

+In the words of [Matter Labs](https://blog.matter-labs.io/zkporter-a-breakthrough-in-l2-scaling-ed5e48842fbf):

+> Every user is free to opt into their own security threshold.
+Any user who wants all data available on-chain can stay completely on the rollup side.
+But if you are a fee-sensitive user, you can choose to make zkPorter your home.
+(We suspect that traders and new users will most likely use zkPorter.)

+This essentially means that zkPorter is slightly less secure than the standard zkrollup smart contract but has 10x its transaction throughput.
+As a result, sensitive operations should be done on the zkrollup smart contract, for full data availability (to prevent state being unaccessible in the event of important transactions).
+On the contrary, gameFi, less sensitive operations (maybe NFT marketplaces), etc. can be done on zkPorter.